concern30/Ecommerce-Customer-Segmentation-Analysis/README.md

 E-commerce Customer Segmentation & Analysis
-A Data Analytics Portfolio Project by Deepesh Kumar Singh 🚀 Live Interactive Dashboard
+A Data Analytics Portfolio Project

+🚀 Live Interactive Dashboard
 The final analysis and recommendations are presented in an interactive Tableau dashboard.